-- Know how to contact AFAS representatives and be willing to run interference for your Airmen/Guardians who need expedient help. - Know who provides Personal Financial Readiness (PFR) at your base and be familiar with the services available to you and your members. - Look for opportunities to publicize the existence of AFAS and its programs. - Reminders at Commander's Call - Print and social media - Guest articles in base newspaper or website telling success stories of how AFAS helped your Airmen & Guardians - Display information flyers in work areas
+- Know how to contact AFAS representatives and be willing to run interference for your Airmen/Guardians who need expedient help. - Know who provides Personal Financial Readiness (PFR) at your base and be familiar with the services available to you and your members. - Look for opportunities to publicize the existence of AFAS and its programs. - Refer to the AFAS Resources page (www.afas.org/resources/) - Reminders at Commander's Call - Print and social media - Guest articles in base newspaper or website telling success stories of how AFAS helped your Airmen & Guardians - Display information flyers in work areas